-The American Antitrust Institute has announced its selection of leading legal practitioners and economists to be recognized as honorees for the 2019 Antitrust Enforcement Awards, a list that includes the Lieff Cabraser team that worked on the Duke/UNC case: Dean M. Harvey, Kelly M. Dermody, Brendan P. Glackin, Anne B. Shaver, and Yaman A. Salahi.
+The American Antitrust Institute has announced its selection of leading legal practitioners and economists to be recognized as honorees for the 2019 Antitrust Enforcement Awards, a list that includes the Lieff Cabraser team that worked on the Duke/UNC case: Dean M. Harvey, Kelly M. Dermody, Brendan P. Glackin, and Anne B. Shaver.
 The Honorees will be featured at a gala awards dinner on Tuesday, November 12, 2019 at The Hamilton Live in Washington D.C.

 These attorneys from Lieff Cabraser Heimann & Bernstein, along with co-counsel from Elliot, Morgan & Parsonage, P.A. won an award for “Outstanding Antitrust Litigation Achievement in Private Law Practice” for their exceptional work on the Duke/UNC “No Poach” Employee Anticompetition Case.
 The award is limited to private civil actions, and nominees are judged on the benefit realized by the client, consumers or a class, as well as the positive development of antitrust policy relating to the case.

 Representing Duke University School of Medicine instructor Danielle M. Seaman, M.D. in a class action lawsuit, the litigation alleged that Duke, UNC Medical School, and other entities entered into an express, secret agreement not to hire certain medical facility faculty and staff that they each employed, reducing or eliminating competition for skilled medical labor.

 On May 20, 2019, a proposed settlement valued at $54.5 million was filed on the same day that the U.S. Department of Justice decided to intervene in the suit by filing a motion to intervene seeking to prohibit Duke and UNC from signing “no-poach” employee agreements during the next five years.